azriel91/nginee/README.md

-# Nginee
+# nginee

-Toy `async` game engine designed to be simple, ergonomic and performant.
+Experimental `async` game engine designed to be simple, ergonomic and performant.

 For more information, please see the [vision] and [rationale] documents.